 Step 2.
 Know your development options

-How much for the app
+How much to build an educational app

 Mobile learning app feature list

-Next-gen technologies enter educational apps
+Next-gen technologies in educational app development

 Emerging technologies and approaches are waiting to be implemented within mobile learning apps.